KeigoAlexTanaka/node-express-routes-lesson/README.md

 What should we expect to see rendered in the browser window?

+> You should see our burgers when you use Postman to request the http://localhost:3000/api/burgers URL.
+You could also try using curl: curl -X GET http://localhost:3000/api/burgers or just your browser.

 ## Add our first additional route

 We're building a quotes app; therefore, we need to have a route that displays quotes on a page.
 One way to accomplish that is to use `response.send()` to send back HTML.